 - Customer Experience improvement.
 Quickly identifying customer needs and complaints in your feedback is key to preserve a company’s competitiveness.

 - Integration with chatbots.
 Build believable dialogs by detecting customer feelings.
-Chatbots are more than just machines, it is a growing field where strategical personalities are expected and it becomes fundamental that they are able to adapt to the conversation and empathize.
+Chatbots are more than just machines, it is a growing field where strategical personalities are expected and thus it becomes fundamental that they are able to adapt to the conversation and empathize.

 - Call center performance monitoring.
 Monitor the conversations provided by your agents to improve communication as well as the service given in your call centers.

 We have just released MeaningCloud’s Emotion Recognition Pack, where you can detect emotions explicitly expressed in all types of unstructured content.
-There are two ways of getting access to the Emotion Recognition Vertical Pack:
+There are two ways of gaining access to the Emotion Recognition Vertical Pack:

 - Requesting the 30 day free trial period that we offer for all our packs.